Fairbanks vacation rentals

 The best time to stay in a vacation rental in Fairbanks

 The best time to consider cabin rentals in Fairbanks, Alaska is between May through September.
 The temperatures during these months range from crisp to balmy, with June and July warm enough for lighter clothes and hiking excursions.
 The city spends its summers outdoors, so keep an eye out for public events like the Golden Days in July, which celebrates the city’s Gold Rush history with parades, food, and races.
 After a short fall, winter sets in here in October and lasts through May; for much of that time, Fairbanks is covered over in snow and temperatures are bone-chillingly cold and dry.
 If you’re planning on spending any time outdoors, bring outerwear designed for extreme weather conditions.
 That said, October through December is the best time to visit if your goal is to see the Northern Lights.

-What are the top things to do in Fairbanks?
+Top things to do in Fairbanks